Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Methodology

-where $\delta_k$ is a stochastic term to capture discrepancies between model $\mmm[S]_T(\cdot;k,\cdot)$ and data $\bbb[z]_k$, e.g., \cite{KenOHa01a}.
-The initial condition $\bbb[v]^{(0)}$ appears in this formulation but is treated a nuisance variable.
-This view is justified in the context of learning about atmospheric parameterizations for climate models, where lower frequency information is informative \cite{Schneider17c}.
-We use time-averaged data to filter out the high frequency information, and take $T$ is larger than the dynamical system's Lyapunov timescale (for the atmosphere, this equates to $T\gtrsim 15$ days \cite{BuiCheEmaMagSunZha19}).
-To deal with the initial condition, one can view finite-time averaging as a perturbation of an infinite-time average by means of a central limit theorem.
+where $\delta_k$ is a stochastic term to capture discrepancies between model $\mmm[S]_T(\cdot;k,\cdot)$ and data $\bbb[z]_k$, e.g., \cite{Kennedy01a}.
+The initial condition $\bbb[v]^{(0)}$ appears in this formulation but is treated as a nuisance variable.
+This view is justified in the context of learning about atmospheric parameterizations for climate models, where lower-frequency information (e.g., seasonal variations) is particular informative \cite{Schneider17c}.
+Indeed, the time-averaged data filters out the high-frequency information.
 Following \cite{Dunbar21a}, we write $\mmm[S]_T(\bbb[\theta];k,\bbb[v]^{(0)}) \approx \mmm[S]_\infty(\bbb[\theta];k) + \sigma_k,$ where $\sigma_k\sim N(0, \Sigma(\bbb[\theta]))$ is normal noise, independent from $\delta_k$, with mean zero and with a covariance matrix $\Sigma(\bbb[\theta])$ reflecting chaotic internal variability.
-The inverse problem then becomes
+The Gaussian assumption is justified on the basis of a central limit theorem (CLT) applied to the time averages.
+The inverse problem \eqref{eq:localIPT} is thus approximated by the problem

-This is now a desirable form of the inverse problem since the dependence on the initial condition has been removed.
+This is a desirable inverse problem without dependence on the initial condition.
+It is an approximation due to the CLT, but this approximation should be suitable if $T$ is taken larger than the dynamical system's Lyapunov timescale (for the atmosphere, this equates to $T\gtrsim 15$ days \cite{BuiCheEmaMagSunZha19}).
+In our experiments, we take $T=90$ days (Section~\ref{sec:obj_func}), or $T=30$ days (Appendix \ref{sec:30day}).

 Solving \eqref{eq:localIPinfa} involves finding the posterior distribution of $\bbb[\theta]$ given the data $\bbb[z]_k$, denoted $(\bbb[\theta] \mid \bbb[z]_k)$.
-Although we cannot evaluate $\mmm[S]_\infty$ directly, we use the emulate phase of the calibrate-emulate-sample (CES) algorithm \cite{Cleary21a} to construct a surrogate of $\mmm[S]_\infty$ from carefully chosen evaluations of $\mmm[S]_T$.
-This has been shown to be efficient with respect to the required number of evaluations of $\mmm[S]_T$ \cite{Cleary21a, Dunbar21a}.
-Details of this algorithm are provided in \ref{sec:CES}.
+Although we cannot evaluate $\mmm[S]_\infty$ directly, the emulate phase of the calibrate-emulate-sample (CES) algorithm \cite{CleGarLanSchStu21} constructs a surrogate of $\mmm[S]_\infty$ from carefully chosen evaluations of $\mmm[S]_T$.
+Details of the algorithm are provided in Appendix \ref{sec:CES}.